bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 <!-- endexcerpt -->

 **Note**: This is not a full tutorial on how to fix weather skins, but rather to give you an idea on what needs to be done.
-I'll only be showing basic regex techniques because there's too much to do to fit in this blog post.
+I'll only be showing basic regex techniques to substitute the new data.

 > **TL;DR**: It's tedious to fix a weather skin unless it's a really simple one.

 **Update 5/6/2020**: Before getting technical below, you might be interested in some of the threads from the Rainmeter forum.

 - [Weather Skins](https://forum.rainmeter.net/viewtopic.php?t=34689): List of currently functioning weather skins.
-- [Weather.com - Parsing the JSON](https://forum.rainmeter.net/viewtopic.php?f=118&t=34628): Use JSON data from https://weather.com.
+- [Weather.com - Parsing the JSON](https://forum.rainmeter.net/viewtopic.php?f=118&t=34628): Use data from [weather.com](https://weather.com).
 No sign up required.
 - [Weather.com JSON not loading correctly](https://forum.rainmeter.net/viewtopic.php?f=118&t=35342): In case this happens.

 ## Table of Contents